Gunjankadam/Mangetsu/README.md

                             │ HTTPS (optional)
                             ▼
 ┌─────────────────────────────────────────────────────────────┐
-│  Your Node API (not in this repo)                            │ │  Scraping / proxies / normalisation — your policy & hosting  │
+│  Your Node API (not in this repo/Backend)                    │
+│  Scraping / proxies / normalisation — your policy & hosting  │
 └─────────────────────────────────────────────────────────────┘
 ```